italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

 Token endpoint
 --------------

-The token endpoint is used by the Wallet Instance to obtain an Access Token by presenting its authorization grant, as defined in :rfc:`6749`.
+The token endpoint is used by the Wallet Instance to obtain an Access Token by presenting an authorization grant, as defined in :rfc:`6749`.
 The Token Endpoint is a protected endpoint with a client authentication based on the model defined in OAuth 2.0 Attestation-based Client Authentication [`oauth-attestation-draft <https://vcstuff.github.io/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.html>`_].

 Token Request